-When calculating pay, employers would be well advised to remember that the policy behind the NMW (and the new NLW) is that workers should receive the NMW in the form of cash, rather than benefits in kind.
+When calculating pay, employers would be well advised to remember that the policy behind the NMW and NLW is that workers should receive the NMW and NLW in the form of cash, rather than benefits in kind.

 Of particular significance is the effect that the provision of accommodation to staff can have on that calculation.
-It is crucial to ensure that staff who are provided with accommodation as a benefit in kind, or who rent accommodation from the employer, are still receiving the NMW (or the NLW in due course) in their pay packet.
+It is crucial to ensure that staff who are provided with accommodation as a benefit in kind, or who rent accommodation from the employer, are still receiving the NLW or NMW (as appropriate) in their pay packet.

 Although it would seem logical that the market value of any accommodation provided to a worker could be deducted from their wages (on the basis that the individual is making a material saving in living costs), this is not in fact the case.
 In an attempt to avoid exploitation of low-level workers by unscrupulous employers, the NMW Regulations introduced a cap on the value that can be attributed to any accommodation provided to a worker.
 The cap is referred to in the Regulations as the accommodation ‘off-set’.

-The effect on the NMW / NLW then depends on how much (if anything) you charge your staff for the accommodation.
+The effect on the NMW / NLW then depends on how much (if anything) the employer charges their staff for the accommodation.

 It is worth noting that the ‘accommodation charge’ includes not just rent itself, but any services provided in connection with the accommodation (e.g. utilities, laundry etc).

-Employers can use the government's online national minimum wage calculator to work out whether a worker is receiving the NMW, but the basic principles are set out below, along with a couple of working examples.
+Employers can use the government’s online national minimum wage calculator to work out whether a worker is receiving the NMW or NLW, but the basic principles are set out below, along with a couple of worked examples.